Epworth Freemasons Hospital

 When a patient notices an unusual vaginal discharge and visits her doctor, she will be asked a series of routine questions to help distinguish mild from more serious conditions.
 A vaginal swab will be taken and this result is usually available within a couple of days.

 There are no home remedies or natural remedies for treating BV.
 Antibiotics are the only treatment.
-Studies of yoghurt lactobacilli probiotic preparations (either taken orally or applied to the vagina) which are designed to help re-establish the lactobacilli population of the vagina, have not shown consistent results in treating BV.
-Antibiotics are the recommended treatment as well as the use of an acidic vaginal jelly that lowers the ph in the vagina.
-Specific antibiotic vaginal creams may be useful.
+Studies of yoghurt lactobacilli probiotic preparations (either taken orally or inserted into the vagina) which are designed to help re-establish the lactobacilli population of the vagina, have not shown consistent results in treating BV.

+Antibiotics are the recommended treatment as well as the use of boric acid pessaries or the use of Acigel which lowers the ph in the vagina.
 Even after a woman has been cured BV often recurs.
 A second course of antibiotics is necessary if a woman experiences recurrent BV that produces symptoms.
 More than half of those treated experience recurrent symptoms within 12 months.
 Treatment of BV in pregnant women is recommended to decrease the risk of pregnancy associated complications, especially the risk of premature labour related to infection.
 Whilst we know up to a third of cases of BV may resolve on their own it is recommended that medical treatment be given if symptoms are present or during pregnancy, to avoid development of complications.

 Can Bacterial Vaginosis be prevented?